elixir-europe/rdmkit/pages/your_domain/machine_learning.md

     url: https://tess.elixir-europe.org/search?q=machine+learning#events

 ---
-## What is machine learning (on this page)
+## What is machine learning (on this page)?

 ### Description
 The definition of Machine Learning (ML) can become so vague that it can reach the point of becoming a philosophical question.
 There are two main approaches; the first one considers the model as the centre of the definition.
 In this perspective, ML is defined mainly by the characteristics and capabilities of the model employed.
 This approach focuses on the technical aspects of ML, by emphasising factors such as algorithms, data processing and model performance {% cite Ravi2022 %}.
 In contrast, the second approach places the entire ML process at the centre of the definition of ML.
 In this form, the entire process is seen as a single entity, which includes all internal aspects/steps  such as data collection, preprocessing, feature engineering, model training, evaluation and deployment.
 This approach acknowledges that all these stages are interconnected.

 For the purposes of this page, we will be using the first definition, i.e. the model-centred approach.
 The reasons behind this choice mainly include the technical focus with a strong emphasis on the technical aspects of ML and the performance evaluation because it provides a clear framework for comparing against other models.

-## What does FAIR mean for machine learning?
+## What is FAIR in machine learning?

 ### Description
 As global standards for good data stewardship, the FAIR principles have become instrumental in ML, impacting policies and practices across sectors {% cite Psomopoulos2023 %}.
 Embraced by policymakers and research institutes, implementing FAIR in ML enhances technical performance and proves economically advantageous.

 FAIR is an aspirational guideline, not a stringent standard, propelling better data utilisation in ML.
 Applying the FAIR principles in ML involves creating easily discoverable models with comprehensive metadata, openly accessible with clear licensing, compatible with other systems via standardised formats, and designed for reuse with meticulous documentation, licensing and versioning {% cite Huerta2023 %}.
 Actualising these principles necessitates infrastructural adjustments and stakeholder education {% cite Katz2021WorkingTU %}.

-FAIR ML holds immense potential in life sciences - from accelerating drug discovery processes to driving innovative bioinformatics applications through data interoperability from various sources.
+FAIR ML holds immense potential in life sciences, from accelerating drug discovery processes to driving innovative bioinformatics applications through data interoperability from various sources.
 The transformative power of FAIR extends to enhancing predictive modelling, genetic research, disease diagnosis, and much more, demonstrating the criticality of its adoption for the future of life sciences {% cite Ravi2022 %}.

 ### Considerations